ztzkao/JavInfo/README.md

 # JavInfo
-## A Python program to scrape English  metadata for Japanese Adult Videos (JAV) are searched on:
+## A Python program to scrape metadata for Japanese Adult Videos (JAV) are searched on:

 ## Complete